outdreamer/build-a-cure/docs/tasks/function_to_do.md

         - differences in different formats (as a sequence, function, set of determining points)
       - system
         - differences in different spaces (vectors, dimension sets, network graph)
+      - change
+        - as a unit of change
+      - logic
+        - as a core connection structure ('x is not y')
       - intent
         - default
           - differences in adjacent/neutral/specific/common uses